-> No wars end because people get smart.
+No, wars end because people get smart.
 Because they recognize there will be no knockout punch.
-Those smarts requires years, decades of experience (only to be lost decades later as they are today).
+Getting to smart requires years, decades of experience (only to be lost decades later as they are today).
 That’s the history of history.

-> Most wars end only after a few dozen people burning to death on a ship barely warrants a mention in the news.
+Most wars end only after a few dozen people burning to death on a ship barely warrants a mention in the news.

 Today, while the public watches the bodies fly and blood spurt on the Disney channel, there is a renewed global arms race.